Mathematics

 Assessment of Learning

-Assessment of Learning supports teachers, schools, and districts in answering the questions What standards are our students consistently not mastering?
+Assessment of Learning supports teachers, schools, and districts in answering critical questions: What standards are our students consistently not mastering?
 Where and how can we improve instruction next year?
 (Stiggins, 2010).

 Summative assessments evaluate student learning against intended outcomes.
 These assessments provide evidence of student achievement and can identify the percentage of students meeting performance expectations on state content standards (Chappuis, 2015).

 In Michigan, students are assessed summatively in the spring of each year, starting in 3rd grade.
-MDE houses Sample assessment items for 3rd - 7th grade M-STEP
+The MDE provides access to Sample Assessment Items for 3rd–7th Grade M-STEP(opens in new window).

-Secondary students are Assessed using the PSAT or SAT.
-Released items can be used in a variety of ways to inform the work that students are doing in the classroom.
+Secondary students are assessed using the PSAT or SAT(opens in new window).
+Released items from these exams can be used in a variety of ways to inform the work that students are doing in the classroom.

 Book Resources